InQuicker/kaws/docs/references/admin.md

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information
-        --verbose    Outputs additional information to the standard output

 SUBCOMMANDS:
     create     Generates a private key and certificate signing request for a new administrator